typst-community/glossarium/README.md

 #gls("oidc", update: false)
 ```

-The graph below is an overview of the available interface groups and the individual functions.
+The graph below is an overview of the available interface groups and their individual functions/modifiers.

 ```mermaid
 graph TD;